Colorado Mountain Wine Festival is back - NewsBreak

 Montrose High School lockdown lifted, may have been caused by ‘prank call’

 MONTROSE, Colo.
+(KKCO) - MONTROSE, Colo.
 (KJCT) - Montrose High School was on lockdown earlier today after a reported threat of a shooter in the building.
 The lockdown was lifted just before 4 p.m.
 Monday afternoon and the school district released the following statement:.
-Montrose County School District has received confirmation that several other...
+Montrose County School District has received...

 Comments / 0